-- Incorporate a van charging standard into announced Regulations to improve the EV charging experience to enable van drivers to charge as easily as car users, accompanied by a public awareness campaign that highlights that vans have equal right to use charging bays. - Introduce a statutory duty for local authorities including mandating targets for chargepoint rollout to plan and deliver EV infrastructure including the provision of bays that are accessible to vans and wheelchair users along with accelerated planning approval for cable channels that allow charging cables to run safely across the pavement. - Ensure car parks are mandated to deliver minimum levels of chargepoints in the Future of Transport Regulatory Review and that there is clear communcation of charging fees, indicating where they apply while vehicles are using chargepoints. - Reduce VAT on public charging in order to match home charging at 5%, not 20%. - Swiftly adopt the Public Chargepoint Regulation 2023 and consider further public chargepoint regulation to promote fleet friendly infrastructure, bookability and roaming. - A local government/fleet operator charging infrastructure pipeline would improve consultation and coordination of local authorities planning with large fleet operators. - Draw on the responses to the current call for evidence5 on infrastructure for zero emission heavy goods vehicles and coaches to inform the development of an infrastructure strategy which will support uptake of zero emission trucks and meet the government's phase out targets on the sale of new combustion engine heavy goods vehicles (HGVs). - Evolve Project Rapid to focus funding from the Rapid Charging Fund on all transport hubs (airports, shared depot facilities, truck rest areas) not just Motorway Service Areas (MSAs). - Ensure connectivity to 4G as a minimum for all sites to ensure charging equipment can operate effectively. - A national EV workforce strategy must be designed so all parts of the UK have the skills to deliver, maintain and facilitate innovation in our rapid charging infrastructure.
+- Incorporate a van charging standard into announced Regulations to improve the EV charging experience to enable van drivers to charge as easily as car users, accompanied by a public awareness campaign that highlights that vans have equal right to use charging bays. - Introduce a statutory duty for local authorities including mandating targets for chargepoint rollout to plan and deliver EV infrastructure including the provision of bays that are accessible to vans and wheelchair users along with accelerated planning approval for cable channels that allow charging cables to run safely across the pavement. - Ensure car parks are mandated to deliver minimum levels of chargepoints in the Future of Transport Regulatory Review and that there is clear communication of charging fees, indicating where they apply while vehicles are using chargepoints. - Reduce VAT on public charging in order to match home charging at 5%, not 20%. - A local government/fleet operator charging infrastructure pipeline would improve consultation and coordination of local authorities planning with large fleet operators. - Draw on the responses to the current call for evidence5 on infrastructure for zero emission heavy goods vehicles and coaches to inform the development of an infrastructure strategy which will support uptake of zero emission trucks and meet the government's phase out targets on the sale of new combustion engine heavy goods vehicles (HGVs). - Evolve Project Rapid to focus funding from the Rapid Charging Fund on all transport hubs (airports, shared depot facilities, truck rest areas) not just Motorway Service Areas (MSAs). - Ensure connectivity to 4G as a minimum for all sites to ensure charging equipment can operate effectively. - A national EV workforce strategy must be designed so all parts of the UK have the skills to deliver, maintain and facilitate innovation in our rapid charging infrastructure.